-Rebecca Marr will take pictures at both dress rehearsals and performances, which she makes avilable on her web site.
-We record a batter-than-average video recording of each show, which we will make available online for free.
-We'll send an email with links to Rebecca's photos and our video shortly after the performance.
+Our photographer will take pictures at both dress rehearsals, which we will make avilable once they are edited.
+We'll send an email with links to those photos shortly after the performance.

 To reduce backstage traffic, we ask that only one parent come backstage to pick up their younger students.

 Childcare is not available between performances.
 There are students, teachers, and technical crew who stay through the break.
 However, there is no direct supervision of students during this time.
 Students who cannot be responsible for themselves should not be left at the theatre between shows.